How Kai-Zen Works

 A Better Way to Informally Fund Deferred Compensation

 Kai-Zen is a superior way to informally fund Non-Qualified Deferred Compensation.
-By financing a life insurance policy as opposed to traditional investment alternatives, you get the added advantage of additional cash through the use of leverage, potential tax-deferred growth, protection benefits should something happen to the employee all without downside market risk.
+By financing a life insurance policy as opposed to traditional investment alternatives, your client gets the added advantage of additional cash through the use of leverage, potential tax-deferred growth, protection benefits should something happen to the employee all without downside market risk.

 *Receipt of benefits depends on rider and meeting certain qualifications and varies by state.
 The use of one benefit may reduce or eliminate other policy and rider benefits.
 Payment of living benefits will reduce the cash value and death benefit.
 Substantial tax ramifications could result upon contract lapse or surrender.